-An intensive and structured engagement with the visual heritage of many cultures throughout the centuries, this curriculum requires not only the study of art history as a way to acquire deep and broad visual understanding, but also a self-conscious focus on the contexts and meanings of art.
+An intensive and structured engagement with the visual heritage of many cultures throughout the centuries, the history of art major requires not only the study of art history as a way to acquire deep and broad visual understanding, but also a self-conscious focus on the contexts and meanings of art.
 By encountering the architecture, painting, sculpture, printmaking, photography, and material culture created within a variety of historical frameworks, students will deepen their understanding of political, religious, philosophical, aesthetic, and social currents that defined those times as well.
 As a consequence, students will face art and issues that challenge preconceptions of our own era.

-Faculty: Professors Abiodun, Courtright, Morse (Chair), Staller.
-Assistant Professors Arboleda, Rice*, and Vicario; Visiting Professor Sinha; Visiting Assistant Professor and Post-doctoral Fellow Carey; Visiting Lecturer Gulkis,
+Faculty: Professors Abiodun, Courtright (Chair), Morse, Staller; Associate Professor Arboleda; Assistant Professors Carey†, Rice, and Vicario; Visiting Assistant Professor Koehler.

 The concentration consists of a minimum of 10 courses (12 with honors project).
 With the help of a department advisor, each student will devise a program of study and a sequence of courses that must include: